Metric Oja Depth, New Statistical Tool for Estimating the Most Central Objects: Real data example

-The current analysis was conducted on a subset of data containing both sexes and all African and European countries, accounting for a total of 95 countries.
-Based on the geographic locations of the two continents, we hypothesize that age distributions differ between them.
-This is visually confirmed in Figure \ref{barrevorg}, where the deepest age distributions, w.r.t.
+The current analysis was conducted on a subset of data that includes both sexes across all African and European countries, accounting for a total of 95 countries.
+Based on the geographic locations of the two continents, we hypothesize that their age distributions differ.
+This is visually confirmed in Figure \ref{barrevorg}, where the deepest age distribution, w.r.t.
 MOD3, among African countries (left) shows a different structure from the corresponding country in Europe (right).
 Thus, our research question is: Is there a significant difference in the age distribution between these two groups?
-To study this, we next conduct a permutation test for determining whether the difference in the deepest histograms in the two continents is statistically significant.
+To study this, we next conduct a permutation test to assess whether the difference between the deepest histograms in the two continents is statistically significant.
 Letting $f_1, f_2 \in \mathcal{X}$ denote the deepest in-sample histograms of the two groups, we use the $L_2$-Wasserstein distance between them, $t = d(f_1, f_2)$, as the test statistic.
 To simulate the distribution of $t$ under the null hypothesis (i.e., assuming no difference between the two groups), we randomly permute the group labels of the $n = 95$ histograms and compute the test statistic value.
-This reshuffling was done a total of 500 times, yielding $t^*_1, \ldots, t^*_{500}$, using which the $p$-value of the test is computed as $\#\{ t \leq t^*_i \}/500$.

-The resulting $p$-values for the five different depths are extremely small and are shown in Figure \ref{fbarrevorg} (left).
-All depth functions agree that there is a difference between the groups at the significance level $0.05$.
+This reshuffling was done a total of 500 times, yielding $t^*_1, \ldots, t^*_{500}$, using which the $p$-value of the test is computed as $\#\{ t \leq t^*_i \}/500$. \minorrevision{Because the experiment produces very small $p$-values, we rescaled the $y$-axis in Figure~\ref{rankpermfast} to display $-\log_{10}(p\text{-value})$ instead.
+Under this transformation, taller bars correspond to smaller $p$-values and therefore provide stronger evidence against the null hypothesis.
+All depth functions indicate a difference between the groups at the $0.05$ significance level; see the black bars in Figure~\ref{rankpermfast} (left).}